actions-marketplace-validations/kfear1337_CodeQL/README.md

     # disable extended for a tmp
     #- uses: security-extended
   ```
-4. Copy the contents of your CodeQL configuration file into the newly created `.github/workflows/config/codeql-config.yml` file.
 5. Customize the workflow file and the CodeQL configuration file as needed.
 You can adjust the timeout, permissions, and other settings according to your requirements.
 6. Commit and push the changes to your repository.